N0SliW/cambermast-website/_posts/2020-04-15-considering-daily-standups-with-your-newly-minted-remote-workers-here-s-some-advice.md

 ### Stick to it (if you can), and have fun!

-As much as I have tried to force upon you the importance of keeping the meeting short and simple, it does not have to feel like an Army drill.
+As much as I have tried to force upon you the importance of keeping the meeting short and straightforward, it does not have to feel like an Army drill.
 Standup meetings take place first thing in the morning, where some will still be making their first cup of coffee, so keep the standup upbeat and positive.

 Finally, do not let the meeting morph into something it is not.
-Far too often I witness standup team members asking for too much information and then letting the standup go from 15 minutes to 30 minutes to even many hours.
+Far too often, I witness standup team members asking for too much information and then letting the standup go from 15 minutes to 30 minutes to even many hours.
 Those discussions should be in follow-up meetings.

 Keep tight on that agenda and if the standups just aren't working, then remove it from them from the calendar and figure out something that does work for your teams.